-Campus Safety is responsible for developing and ultimately sending timely warnings and the following Campus Safety officials are authorized to issue timely warnings: Director, Assistant Director, Fire and Life Safety Officer.
+Campus Safety is responsible for developing and ultimately sending timely warnings and the following Campus Safety officials are authorized to issue timely warnings: Director, Assistant Director, Associate Director.

 As a guideline, Campus Safety will coordinate with Marketing and Communications in crafting and reviewing Timely Warnings before issuance and make appropriate notifications of intent to issue a Timely Warning.
+When time and circumstances permit, the Campus Safety Department may consult with additional offices/officials.
+As a redundancy the Director of Communications, and Chief Public Relations Officer for the University have also been trained in issuing Timely Warnings as described in GO 3.30 Familiarity with NazAlert.

-When time and circumstances permit, the Campus Safety Department may consult with appropriate offices/officials for timely warnings.
-When the specifics of an event indicate that there may be a threat to the life or safety of the community, Campus Safety may draft and disseminate a Timely Warning with little or no consultation.
+When the specifics of an event indicate that there may be a threat to the life or safety of the community Campus Safety may draft and disseminate a Timely Warning with little or no consultation.